bodywork-ml/bodywork-core/docs/user_guide.md

 creating service-account=bodywork-jobs-and-deployments in namespace=my-classification-product
 ```

-We can see that in addition to creating the namespace, two [service-accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) will also be created, so that containers in `my-classification-product` are granted the appropriate authorisation to run workflows, batch jobs and deployments within the newly created namespace.
-Additionally, a [binding to a cluster-role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is also created, to enable containers to list namespaces on the cluster (note that the appropriate cluster-role will be created if it does not yet exist).
+We can see that in addition to creating the namespace, two [service-accounts](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) will also be created.
+This will grant containers in `my-classification-product` the appropriate authorisation to run workflows, batch jobs and deployments within the newly created namespace.
+Additionally, a [binding to a cluster-role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) is also created.
+This will enable containers in the new namespace to list all available namespaces on the cluster.
+The appropriate cluster-role will be created if it does not yet exist.

 ## Managing Credentials and Other Secrets